reims2/reims2-docs/src/philscore.md

     ) // NOTE: cylinder is always negative
     ```

-    - _The score gets improved slightly more (by an additional of 0.05) if the lens sphere is bigger than 0_
+    - _The score gets improved slightly more (by an additional amount of 0.05) if the lens sphere is bigger than 0_
       :::

 2. Only if step 2 did not apply: **Improve** the score if lens sphere is larger than desired sphere AND lens cylinder is smaller than the desired cylinder.
 OR the other way round (sphere smaller AND cylinder larger).